A Clear Fee Comparison of SOL Recovery Tools

 Recovery tool fees vary for several reasons:

 • Operational model: Tools that process transactions server-side may have higher infrastructure costs than purely client-side tools.
-Servers, monitoring, and maintenance all cost money.
+Client-side tools like SolRecover connect your browser directly to a trusted RPC provider like Helius with no backend server, meaning lower infrastructure overhead.
+Server-side tools require their own servers, monitoring, and maintenance that all cost money.

 • Feature scope: Some tools bundle recovery with other features (token burning, analytics, portfolio tools), and the higher fee may subsidize that broader feature set.